Lagrangian mechanics: Introduction

-Particularly, Lagrange's approach was to set up independent generalized coordinates for the position and speed of every object, which allows the writing down of a general form of Lagrangian (total kinetic energy minus potential energy of the system) and summing this over all possible paths of motion of the particles yielded a formula for the 'action', which he minimized to give a generalized set of equations.
+Particularly, Lagrange's approach was to set up independent generalized coordinates for the position and speed of every object, which allows the writing down of a general form of the Lagrangian (total kinetic energy minus potential energy of the system) and summing this over all possible paths of motion of the particles yielded a formula for the 'action', which he minimized to give a generalized set of equations.
 This summed quantity is minimized along the path that the particle actually takes.
 This choice eliminates the need for the constraint force to enter into the resultant generalized system of equations.
 There are fewer equations since one is not directly calculating the influence of the constraint on the particle at a given moment.